Fundraising events are a lot of work.

 Key #2.
 Sponsorships

-The single way to make money on an event is through sponsorships.
+The single way to make money on a fundraising event is through sponsorships.
 Ticket sales usually cover the cost of the event, and sponsorships are where you start making big money.

 The single most important factor in getting sponsorships is the strength of the relationship between the person asking and the person making the decision.
 You already know that cold calling or cold letters don’t work.
 You need to know someone at the business you’re targeting in order to get the sponsorship.